adavarski/docker-owasp-depcheck/README.md

-### Simple script ideal for integration into a DevSecOps J.Pipelines, based on [Docker dependency-check image](https://hub.docker.com/r/owasp/dependency-check)
+### Simple script ideal for integration into a DevSecOps J.Pipelines

 ### OWASP Dependency-Check